xuhdev/homepage-octopress-old/source/_posts/2012-03-31-archive-a-git-superproject-and-its-submodules.markdown

     python C:\python_scripts\git-archive-all my-archive.zip

-Then a compressed file `my-archive.zip` will appear in your working directory.
+Then a compressed file **my-archive.zip** will show up in your working directory.
 You don't need to specify a compression format like the Git's Archive command -- git-archive-all will decide the format based on the suffix of your file name, such as [tar.gz][tar], [zip][].

 ## More